-One inch arm pivot bolts should be checked occasionally for tightness, torque to 760 ft-lb.
+1" grab roll arm bolts should be checked occasionally for tightness, torque to 760 ft-lb.

-Grab roll pairs should normally be spaced so that they nearly touch on drive end and are 1/4" wider, up to maximum distance (for large beets) apart on the discharge end.
+Grab roll pairs should normally be spaced so that they nearly touch on drive end and are a 1/4" wider, up to maximum distance (for large beets) apart on the discharge end.

-IMPORTANT: Never set rolls narrower at discharge end than at drive end; excessive power will be required.
+IMPORTANT: Do not run rolls narrower at discharge end than at drive end, excessive power will be required.
 Beet damage will occur.

-When additional cleaning action is required in heavy and/or muddy soil conditions or in extremely heavy trash, increase space between grab rolls at the drive and discharge end.
+When additional cleaning action is required in heavy and/or muddy-soil conditions or in extremely heavy trash, increase space between grab rolls at the drive and discharge end.

-NOTE: Always maintain at least 1/4 inch more gap at the discharge end.
+NOTE: Always maintain at least 1/4" more gap at the discharge end.

 To maximize cleaning and reduce loss, increase spacing for larger beets and reduce spacing for small beets.
-To adjust, loosen nuts (A) on adjusting bolt and adjust grab roll to desired spacing.
-Retighten nuts (see figures 27 & 28).
+To adjust loosen nuts (A) (see Figures 26 & 27, page 19) on adjusting bolt and adjust grab roll to desired spacing.
+Retighten nuts.
+Do not space too wide, beets could pull through grab rolls.